-A RESOLUTION OF THE COUNCIL OF THE CITY OF SAN JOSE CERTIFYING THE 237 INDUSTRIAL ENVIRONMENTAL IMPACT REPORT (SCH#2016052053) AND MAKING CERTAIN FINDINGS CONCERNING SIGNIFICANT IMPACTS, MITIGATION MEASURES AND ALTERNATIVES, AND ADOPTING A STATEMENT OF OVERRIDING CONSIDERATIONS AND A MITIGATION MONITORING AND REPORTING PROGRAM.
+A RESOLUTION OF THE COUNCIL OF THE CITY OF SAN JOSE (i) APPROVING THE WATER SUPPLY ASSESSMENT AND, THEN, (ii) CERTIFYING THE 237 INDUSTRIAL CENTER ENVIRONMENTAL IMPACT REPORT (SCH#2016052053) AND MAKING CERTAIN FINDINGS CONCERNING SIGNIFICANT IMPACTS, MITIGATION MEASURES AND ALTERNATIVES, AND ADOPTING A STATEMENT OF OVERRIDING CONSIDERATIONS AND A MITIGATION MONITORING AND REPORTING PROGRAM.
 ALL IN ACCORDANCE WITH THE CALIFORNIA ENVIRONMENTAL QUALITY ACT, AS AMENDED

-WHEREAS, the proposed 237 Industrial Center Project consists of approximately 48 acres of off-site improvements and two development Options on a 64.59 gross acre site located northwest of Highway 237 and McCarthy Boulevard (1657 Alviso-Milpitas Road, Assessor's Parcel Number 015-31-054) that includes: Option 1 - Development of approximately 1.2 million square feet of light industrial uses across the entire project site ("Option 1"); or Option 2 - Development of a data center of up to approximately 436,880 square feet and a PG&E electrical substation on 26.5 acres in Phase 1, and approximately 728,000 square feet of light industrial uses in Phase 2 on the remaining approximately 39 acres ("Option 2"),(collectively Option 1 and Option 2 are referred to herein as the "237 Industrial Center Project" or the "Project"); and
+WHEREAS, the proposed 237 Industrial Center Project consists of approximately 48 acres of off-site improvements and two development options on a 64.59 gross acre site located northwest of Highway 237 and McCarthy Boulevard (1657 Alviso-Milpitas Road, Assessor's Parcel Number 015-31-054) that includes: Option 1 - Development of approximately 1.2 million square feet of light industrial uses across the entire project site ("Option 1"); or Option 2 - Development of a data center of up to approximately 436,880 square feet and a PG&E electrical substation on 26.5 acres in Phase 1, and approximately 728,000 square feet of light industrial uses in Phase 2 on the remaining approximately 39 acres ("Option 2"), (collectively Option 1 and Option 2 are referred to herein as the "237 Industrial Center Project"); and

-WHEREAS, consistent with Option 2, the Project applicant submitted a proposal for a Planned Development Rezoning (File No. C15-054), Special Use Permit (File No. SP16-053), and Development Exception (File No. V17-004) to allow a rezoning from A(PD) Planned Development Zoning District (File No. PDC01-088) to the LI Light Industrial Zoning District; the removal of eight ordinance sized and 14 non-ordinance sized trees, and to allow the construction of six buildings for a data center use totaling approximately exception to the off-street parking requirements; and
+WHEREAS, consistent with Option 2, the Project applicant submitted a proposal for a Conforming Rezoning (File No. C15-054), Special Use Permit (File No. SP16-053), and Development Exception (File No. V17-004) to allow a rezoning from A(PD) Planned Development Zoning District (File No. PDC01-088) to the LI Light Industrial Zoning District; the removal of eight ordinance sized and 14 non-ordinance sized trees, and to allow the construction of six buildings for a data center use totaling approximately 376,519 square feet with associated site improvements and 14 generators; and an exception to the off-street parking requirements; and